Denver Failure to Monitor Attorneys

 When you are admitted to the hospital, every staff member who handles your case is expected to keep diligent records of your condition and their treatment.
 Are you stable?
 Are you at risk for certain complications?
 It’s their job to know.
 In certain situations, such as post-surgery or during a high-risk childbirth, continuous monitoring is even more important.
 When medical providers fail to monitor a patient’s condition or fail to understand it, allowing the patient to suffer additional injury, they have committed medical malpractice.

 Our job at Leventhal Puga Braley P.C. is to go after negligent medical providers in order to provide justice to their injured patients – our clients.
-If you suspect a doctor or nurse ignored you and your injury or illness got worse as a result, please call us at (303) 759-9945 to set up a no-cost consultation.
-Our award-winning trial lawyers will be able to advise you on what to do next.
+If you suspect a doctor or nurse failed to monitor you or ignored you and your injury or illness got worse as a result, please call us at (303) 759-9945 to set up a no-cost consultation.
+Our award-winning medical malpractice trial lawyers will be able to advise you on what to do next.

 Monitoring your condition is a critical part of patient care in any clinical setting.
 A failure to monitor can occur in a number of ways.
 Examples include:

-- A doctor rushes through the initial assessment of a patient’s trauma injuries and does not follow up to ensure no other injuries present a little later.
+- A doctor rushes through the initial assessment of a patient’s trauma injuries and does not follow up to ensure no other injuries present later.

-- A hospital discharges a patient too early after surgery without providing aftercare instructions, leaving the patient to develop a life-threatening infection at home.
+- A hospital discharges a patient too early after surgery without providing aftercare instructions, leaving the patient to develop a life-threatening injury at home.

-- A nurse does not continuously monitor a baby’s heartbeat during labor, fails to notice the child is in distress and suffering oxygen deprivation, ending in cerebral palsy.
+- A nurse does not continuously monitor a baby’s heartbeat during labor, fails to notice the child is in distress and suffering oxygen deprivation, ending in brain injury.

 - An anesthesiologist fails to continuously monitor a patient’s vitals while the patient is under anesthesia during surgery, leading to heart failure or brain injury.